 Cystocele is when part of the bladder bulges into the vagina.
 Rectocele is when the rectum bulges into the lower rear vaginal wall.
 This can make bowel movements difficult and women may need to push on the inside rear wall of the vagina with their fingers to empty the bowel.
 Enterocele is when a portion of the small intestine bulges into the vagina through a herniation in the rear upper portion of the upper rear vaginal wall.

 Prolapse is a result of a weakness in the supporting structures of the organs such as muscles, ligaments and fascia.
 The weakness can be caused from lack of proper alignment of the pelvis, sacrum, traumatic falls or accidents, emotional component/trauma, spleen qi deficiency, kidney yang deficiency, and from using the excessive valsalva maneuver.
 Valsalva is when you take in a breath, seal it off and push to get things like poop, babies and snot out.
 Excessive pushing (valsalva) causes unnecessary intra-abdominal pressure and can lead to damage of the supporting tissues.

 “The human body has great equipment for expelling various items.
 Smooth muscle creates wave-like motions that move items through the body (like food through your digestive tract, or particles up through your sinuses).
 Specialty muscles like the diaphragm (generating upward forces for coughing and vomiting) and the uterus (vaginal delivery) are well-designed and can really get the job done for you,” Katy Bowman-bio-mechanical scientist.
 Read more here about the over-developed habits that we have created that work against our natural expelling mechanics, making elimination of all types more difficult.

-I found this cool book called Imaging Pelvic Floor Disorders, click here and scroll down to page 80 to see imaging of prolapse of the bladder and uterus post-defecation valsalva.
+Click here and scroll down to page 80 to see imaging of prolapse of the bladder and uterus post-defecation valsalva.
+(1)

 Symptoms of prolapse:

-Remember, it is easier to prevent than to cure especially if you are experiencing stage three and four prolapse.
+Remember, it is easier to prevent than to cure.

 1. Stop sucking in (read Katy’s post, Push em’ Out, Push ‘em Out)